megascizor/zsh-garbage/README.md

-# garbage
+# Trash
 ## To do
-- Function to clean empty directory in `.garbage`
+- Function to clean empty directory in `.trash-can`